synapsestudios/terraform-aws-dms-replication/README.md

 # AWS DMS Replication

 This module provides DMS replication from and external source (on premise) to RDS.
-It is early stages and only tested with `sqlserver-web`
+It is early stages and only tested with `sqlserver-web`.
+It will provision a DMS replication instance as well as an RDS instance.

 ## About